 Q: Is it true that teachers earn less than professionals in other fields?

 A: While teacher salaries can vary widely depending on location, experience, and qualifications, it's generally true that teachers in many regions earn less than professionals in fields like engineering, finance, or law.
-However, it's important to consider the non-monetary rewards of teaching, such as the opportunity to make a difference in the lives of students and contribute to society.
+That said, it helps to consider the non-monetary rewards of teaching, such as the opportunity to make a difference in the lives of students and contribute to society And that's really what it comes down to..

 -